Districts of England: Non-metropolitan districts

 Non-metropolitan districts are second-tier authorities, which share power with county councils.
 They are subdivisions of shire counties and the most common type of district.
 These districts typically have populations of 25,000 to 200,000.

 In this two-tier system, county councils are responsible for some local services, such as education, social services, and roads, while district councils run other services, such as waste collection, local planning, and council housing.

 The number of two-tier non-metropolitan districts (also known as shire districts) has varied over time.
-Initially there were 296; after the creation of single-tier unitary authorities in the 1990s, 2000s, and 2010s, their numbers were reduced to 192.
+Initially, there were 296; after the creation of single-tier unitary authorities in the 1990s, 2000s, 2010s and 2020s, their numbers were reduced to 164 by 2023.

 Unitary authority areas

-These are single-tier non-metropolitan districts which are responsible for running all local services in their areas, combining both county and district functions.
-They were created in the mid-1990s, and often cover large towns and cities as this is deemed to be more efficient than a two-tier structure.
+These single-tier non-metropolitan districts are responsible for running all local services in their areas, combining county and district functions.
+They were first created in the mid-1990s, and often cover large towns and cities as this is deemed more efficient than a two-tier structure.
 In addition, some of the smaller counties such as Rutland, Herefordshire and the Isle of Wight are unitary authorities.
-There are a total of 56 unitary authorities, including one introduced in 2020.
+There are a total of 62 unitary authorities, the latest ones introduced in 2023.

 Unitary authority areas are a type of non-metropolitan district; most are established as individual counties containing a single district, with a district council but no county council.
-Berkshire is unusual, being a non-metropolitan county with no county council and six unitary authority districts.
 Cornwall, Durham, the Isle of Wight, Northumberland, Shropshire and Wiltshire were established as counties with a single district, but have non-metropolitan county councils with no district council.
 In practice, these function in the same way as other unitary authorities.
+Berkshire is unusual, being the only non-metropolitan county, with no county council, that has more than one unitary authority district within it, each of which is not a county.

+Districts with their ceremonial or historic county in their names

 London boroughs

-The London boroughs are sub-divisions of Greater London.
+The 32 London boroughs are sub-divisions of Greater London.
 They were established in 1965.
 Between 1965 and 1986 a two-tier structure of government existed in Greater London and the boroughs shared power with the Greater London Council (GLC).
 When the GLC was abolished in 1986 they gained similar status to the unitary authorities.
 In 2000 the Greater London Authority was established and a two-tier structure was restored, albeit with a change to the balance of powers and responsibilities.

 Each London borough is responsible for many of the services within their area, such as schools, waste management, planning applications, social services, libraries and others.